Hermionerunner/peoples-plan/index.md

 * Once a suggestion is made, project contributors vote on whether or not it's accepted.
 Click "View proposals" above to see the current proposals.
 * Proposals are open for a minimum of 7 days to give people a chance to vote.
 * Once a proposal is accepted, the author gets to vote on future proposals.

+CYCLING
+Commit to cycling infrastructure: Planning for safe cycle routes for children and adults along existing roads to schools and the town centre and making sure there is a cycling plan for all new housing developments